Plant rhubarb, the pie plant, in March

 Rhubarb is a full-sun plant that needs at least six hours of direct sun each day.
 Since it favors cool weather, rhubarb benefits from some afternoon shade in Missouri.
 It does not grow well in most of southern Missouri because of higher summer temperatures.

 Trinklein recommends adding about 2 to 2.5 pounds of a complete garden fertilizer such as 10-10-10 per 100 square feet of garden area at the start of growing season.
-A light side dressing of a fertilizer high in nitrogen or application of 2 to 3 inches of compost or manure after harvest also helps.
+A light side dressing of a fertilizer high in nitrogen or application of 2-3 inches of compost or manure after harvest also helps.

 Most gardeners propagate rhubarb from crown divisions.
 Buy propagules as soon as they become available in the spring, said Trinklein.